airblade/quo_vadis/README.md

     @user = User.new user_params
     if @user.save
       request_confirmation @user
-      redirect_to qv.confirmations_path  # a page where you advise the user to check their email else
+      redirect_to quo_vadis.confirmations_path  # a page where you advise the user to check their email else
       # ...
     end